stvorl/basyn/README.txt

                       Not used by default.
        --zlevel=    - ZLIB compression level (0 - no compression, saves CPU, 9 - best compression, saves
                       bandwidth.
 Default: 9)
+   -b  --bitmap=    - Bitmap file.
+Use a bitmap file to compare data from the source device instead of reading the
+                      destination device.
+If the file does not exist, it will be created.
+                      This option significantly alters the behavior of several other parameters:
+                      - The destination device is never read.
+Only hashes from the source device are compared to those stored in the bitmap file.
+                      - When this option is used, you may omit the destination device (--remote for PUSH, and --local for PULL).
+In this case, the bitmap file will simply be updated by source device hashes, without writing any data to destination device.
+                      - Can only be used with --mode=SYNC.

 Exit codes:
   0 - A-OK.
 Data is identical.